-As of March 31, 2020, we had cash, cash equivalents and available-for-sale securities of \$53.6 million.
-We believe that our existing cash, cash equivalents and available-for-sale securities as of March 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements into 2021.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.
+As of June 30, 2020, we had cash and cash equivalents of \$40.4 million.
+We believe that our existing cash and cash equivalents as of June 30, 2020, will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2021.
+As a result, in order to continue to operate our business beyond that time, we will need to raise additional funds.
+However, there can be no assurance that we will be able to generate funds on terms acceptable to us, on a timely basis, or at all.
+In addition, we have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.